Uranium mining in New Mexico: Current activity

 The decline of uranium mining started in 1985 after a dip in the market caused many mines to be placed on standby until further notice.
 Active uranium mining stopped in New Mexico in 1998.
 Despite this, after purchasing the Ambrosia Lake mining site in 2001, the Rio Algom mining company continued to recover uranium from the water in the flooded underground mine workings at until 2002.

 General Atomics' subsidiary Rio Grande Resources was evaluating its Mt.
 Taylor Mine for development by in-situ recovery through its newly formed subsidiary, Grants Energy.
 Uranium is present in coffinite in the Westwater Canyon member of the Morrison Formation, at 3,000 feet (900 meters) below ground surface.
 The mine, which operated as an underground uranium mine from 1986 to 1989, has a remaining resource estimated by its owner at more than 45 thousand tons of uranium oxide.

+In October 2007, a new plan was released called the Five-Year Plan.
+This plan was created to address and combat the uranium contamination present in Navajo Nation.
+The plan was directed in tandem with the administration at that time, and the Environmental Protection Agency (EPA).

+Mount Taylor uranium mine, New Mexico.

 In 2012, Strathmore Minerals Corp. was applying for permits to mine their Church Rock and Roca Honda properties in the Grants Mineral Belt.

 As of 2013, Uranium Resources, Inc. and Neutron Energy, a subsidiary of URI, were reportedly planning to start uranium mining in the Grants belt.

-As of April 7, 2014, there were twelve uranium mines that are either in the process of licensing or actively developing in New Mexico.